relientm96/capstone2020/docs/markdown/features.md

 ### Features

-* Developed a proof-of-concept system.
+* Developed a proof-of-concept system as botha desktop and a web application.
 * To show the potential of using Human Pose Estimation in Sign Language Recognition.
 * Our system currently detects the following four Auslan signs: